AfricArxiv/community-engagement/README.md

 - Ensure that table or image description is also in the screenshot
 - You can achieve this by adjusting the size of the browser window (zoom screen size from 100% to about 125% or 150%)

+# Interviews
+Interview is an important social listening tool that helps you to know the sentiments of the users from their previous experience with the repository.
+The interview qestions are available in this directory:user-interview.md To administer an interview, select one email at a time from the authors database (https://docs.google.com/spreadsheets/d/1aGfIBzEGvu4PwcBMv-c2IrU6r3i_MpBscu0SMj3OCNI/edit?usp=sharing)
+- copy paste the questions into the email body and send
+- you can use the following email format (feel free to be creative)
+> Dear (First Name),

+> Thank you for using AfricArXiv for the dissemination of your research results.
+Your manuscript entitled:(link to ), was downloaded 88 times until today.
+We would like to take this opportunity to ask a few questions about your experience in using AfricArXiv/OSF and also to feature your work in a blog post on our website: https://info.africarxiv.org/news/

+Would you be interested to participate?
+Please fill this form https://forms.gle/ykugB7dimYsGmsMm8.

+Feel free to ask any questions you might have.

+Best regards,
+>
+>

+- Upon receiving the responses, publish them into a blog post for enagement of other existing users and potential users

 # Activities (planned)
 ## Monthly community calls / webinars
+- assess what’s working, what isn’t and how you can improve
+- communicate goals, challenges and wins with the team
 - invite other initiatives to present their tools & services with Open Science in Africa
 - follow up on the webinars we had
 - presenting and hot to comment with hypothesis